4.6. Refractive Indices

 Constant

-In the simplest case a constant (wavelength-independent) refractive index is defined as:
+The simplest case, a constant (wavelength-independent) RefractionIndex, is defined as:

 n = ot.RefractionIndex("Constant", n=1.54)